thuml/HashNet/models/train/README.md

 Set the sigmoid_param to 10 / code length.

 ## Different datasets
 All the parameters are set for the datasets in our experiments.
-If you want to perform our methods on your own dataset, you need to calculate the number of 0s / the number of 1s in your train set and set class_num parameter in pairwise_loss layer.
+If you want to perform our methods on your own dataset, you need to calculate (the sum of number of 0s and number of 1s) / the number of 1s in your train set and set class_num parameter in pairwise_loss layer.